 The information below is provided as an overview.
-For details on the required minimum practicum hours for the Online, College of the Canyons, and Ventura programs, review the 2016 - 2017 MSW Student Handbook & Field Manual.
-For details on the required minimum practicum hours for the Online and College of the Canyons programs, review the 2016-2017 MSW Field Models.
+For details on the required minimum practicum hours for the program, review the 2018 - 2019 MSW Student Handbook & Field Manual and the 2016-2017 MSW Field Models.

 Field practicum is undoubtedly a keystone in graduate social work education.
 It is in field education where theory, practice concepts and skills, values, and social policy and research information are applied and internalized.
 Field education provides the guided practice needed to prepare MSW students to become advanced social work professionals.